Frequently Asked Questions

 Once the entry period has closed, one of our team will review it to determine your eligibility.
 The panel of Judges will assess the eligible submissions in July followed by anonymous judging.
 Upon a discussion with the Judges, up to four Finalists will be determined for each Category.

 How do I submit an entry for the Advocate® People’s Rescue Story?

 You can submit your entry via the Rescue Awards online form here.

 How do I submit an entry for the Drontal® Foster Carer Story?

 You can submit your entry via the Rescue Awards online form here.

 Who are the judges for award categories 1 – 8?

 Our panel of 18 Judges brings a depth of experience in sheltering, rescue, animal behaviour, training, and digital marketing as well as a diversity of perspectives from companion animal welfare and the pet industry.
 Find out more about the Judges »

 How are the Winners selected?

 All submissions for categories 1 – 8 are assessed and scored out of 100 by a panel of 18 judges.
 A judge will be removed if there is a conflict of interest with a particular entrant.
 Following the judges’ assessments, there will be anonymous judging.
 A final discussion meeting is held in early September when the judges will decide on the finalists and winners.
 The finalists for all 10 award categories will be announced on 14 September 2022.
 The winners will be selected during this process.
 The winners will be revealed at the Rescue Awards Ceremony.

 The entries for category 9, Advocate® People’s Rescue Story, and category 10, Drontal® Foster Carer Story will be assessed by a panel of two judges who will determine the finalists and one winner for each category.
 The finalists will be announced on 16 September 2020 and the winners announced at the Rescue Awards Ceremony.

 When are the Finalists and Winners announced?

-The Finalists will be announced on 16 September 2020 via the Rescue Awards social media, eNews and media release distributed locally and nationally.
+The Finalists were announced on 16 September 2020 via the Rescue Awards social media, eNews, and media release distributed locally and nationally.